-On the other hand, senior civilians in southern Afghanistan say that local governance is improving and expanding, particularly in areas secured by the 2010 U.S. "troop surge."
+On the other hand, a senior civilian U.S. official in southern Afghanistan, Henry Ensher, said on January 13, 2011, that local governance is improving and expanding, particularly in areas secured by the 2010 U.S. "troop surge."
 He and other officials say that Afghans are forming local councils and building ties to appointed local leaders in these cleared and secured areas.
 The April 2011 DOD 1230 report, looks in particular at 138 districts that are highly restive, and says that 49% of the population of these districts now live in areas rated as having "emerging" or "full authority"-up from 38% in September 2010.